Unravel Wolfram Syndrome

 Why Does Wolfram Syndrome Matter?

+Increasing evidence indicates that ER stress, and ultimately cell death, plays a significant role in common forms of diabetes as well as neurodegenerative diseases including Alzheimer’s disease, Parkinson’s disease, and ALS.
+WS offers an exquisite example of the role of endoplasmic reticulum (ER) stress in disease.
+WS is more likely to reveal the mechanisms of ER stress-mediated cell death than other common conditions in which multiple factors typically interact to produce the disease.
+Thus WS represents an ideal model to help determine the underlying causes of cell death in ER stress-mediated diseases.
 Originally thought to be a 1/500,000 disease, there is new evidence that mutations of WFS1 occur with far greater frequency in certain populations.
-This results in increased incidence and prevalence of wolfram-like syndrome, presenting as Type 1 diabetes or optic nerve atrophy.
-The study of Wolfram syndrome may lead to a breakthrough for treatments of not only Wolfram syndrome, but also more common diseases such as type 1 diabetes, type 2 diabetes, and neurodegenerative diseases.
+This results in increased incidence and prevalence of milder WS, presenting as Type 1 diabetes or optic nerve atrophy.
+The study of Wolfram syndrome may lead to a breakthrough for treatments of not only Wolfram syndrome, but also more common diseases such as type 1 diabetes, type 2 diabetes, and neurodegenerative diseases. |

 AI model of Wolframin, Courtesy of AlphaFold/DeepMind